wanghaisheng/responsive-landing-page-starter/content/blog/en/converting-your-test-suite-to-pest.md

 outdated: false
 replacement_url: ""
 ---
 Changing the way I write code through Test-Driven Development quite frankly changed my abilities as a programmer.
-Suddenly I could write services and functionality with confidence - it's a mystery to my why so many companies *still* "Do not have the time to do testing."
+Suddenly I could write services and functionality with confidence - it's a mystery to me why so many companies *still* "Do not have the time to do testing."
 For a long time, [PHPUnit](https://phpunit.de/) has been the de-facto tool of choice when writing TDD PHP.

 A new project has come along recently that could change that.
 There's [good documentation](https://pestphp.com/docs) and a [meetup community](https://www.youtube.com/playlist?list=PLsGrIkNZ8eVk0RAThd7Ed6cdBvl5JW-GA) being built around it that shows itself to be an attractive option to developers.
 I am of course referring to PEST, so I thought I'd give it a spin on our own [Vonage PHP SDK](https://github.com/Vonage/vonage-php-sdk-core).